How to Tell if a Cartier Watch Is Real

 Written By: Vahid Moradi

 Nothing says luxury like a Cartier watch.
-The cerulean cabochon, the enchanting guilloché, the seamless movement—these are the inimitable hallmarks of Cartier’s timeless timepieces.
+The cerulean cabochon, the enchanting guilloché, the seamless movement—these are the inimitable hallmarks of a genuine Cartier timepiece.

-With that said, discerning a real from a fake Cartier watch is simple enough—as long as you know what to look for in the most popular Cartier watches.
+With that said, discerning a genuine Cartier watch from a fake Cartier watch is simple enough—as long as you know what to look for in the most popular Cartier watches.
 This thorough guide will help you understand how to tell if a Cartier watch is real.

 The Key Points of Inspection

-As one of the foremost makers of fine watches, Cartier’s craftsmanship is unmatched.
-On a genuine timepiece, even the tiniest of flaws will be absent.
+As one of the foremost makers of fine watches and luxury timepieces, Cartier’s craftsmanship is unmatched.
+On a genuine Cartier timepiece, even the tiniest of flaws will be absent.

 Apart from the overall construction of your watch—which should be of the utmost quality—there are several areas to scrutinize more carefully when looking at the best Cartier watches for ladies or men.
 When you or a Cartier authorized dealer are handling a new or pre-owned Cartier watch before purchase, these are the five details you should examine.